ButteredFire/Astrocelerate/README.md

 ## Prerequisites
 - Vulkan SDK (Vulkan 1.2+)
+- CSPICE Toolkit N0067
 - Vcpkg dependency manager
 - CMake 3.30+
 - Python 3.9+
 - C++20

 ## Bootstrapping
+- Open `CMakePresets.json` and configure environment variables for both Debug and Release builds (like `SPICE_ROOT_DIR`) to their appropriate paths.
 - Run `SetupDebug.*` to set up a Debug configuration, or `SetupRelease.*` to set up a Release configuration, according to your operating system.
 - Alternatively, you can manually run `GenerateDirectories.bat` to ensure file discovery is up-to-date, then run `scripts/Bootstrap.py` and follow on-screen instructions.